 A landscaper will generally charge an hourly rate to plant a tree.
 Each crew member will have an hourly charge-out labor rate, and each piece of machinery used may also be charged hourly.
 This may include an excavator, a skid steer, and/or a dumping utility trailer.

 Any equipment that the landscaper has to rent for your job may also be added.
 For instance, the landscaper may own a skid steer but have to rent an auger digging attachment or a tree spade attachment for your particular job.
 They then charge this cost through to the homeowner.

 The landscaper may give you a lump sum price to plant the tree, or a written estimate of the costs for each item above.
-Be upfront about your budget and cost expectations with the landscaper from the beginning.
-Choose a landscaper who is upfront about what the job will cost and who will clearly communicate with you on all cost-related matters.
+Take care to choose a landscaper who is upfront about what the job will cost and who will clearly communicate with you on all cost-related matters.

 The cost to plant a large tree depends on whether or not its big enough to require machinery to be planted.
 Hiring a landscaping crew with a tree spade truck to plant a fully grown-tree may cost over $1000, especially if the area is tricky to work in.
 On the other hand, a tree in a large pot that can be carried may not cost much beyond the price of the tree if you already have a pickup truck, garden tools, and motivation to plant it yourself.

 Some nurseries will deliver large orders for reasonable rates, or work with local delivery people to coordinate delivery for those without large vehicles.
 Likewise, some nurseries package their trees nicely for transport, while others leave that up to you.
 Tree transport supplies like burlap fabric, ratchet straps, bungee cords, and a protective tarp may come in handy.